facebookresearch/habitat-lab/README.md

 1. Activate the habitat conda environment: `source activate habitat`

-1. Benchmark a forward only agent on the test scenes data: `cd habitat-lab; python examples/benchmark.py`.
+1. Benchmark a forward only agent on the test scenes data: `cd habitat-api; python examples/benchmark.py`.
 This should print out an output like:
 ```bash
 2019-02-25 02:39:48,680 initializing sim Sim-v0
 2019-02-25 02:39:49,655 initializing task Nav-v0